VJM banner

 Keywords: Controllability, time-invariant linear systems, distance, Hilbert spaces.

-Vietnam Academy of Science and Technology & Vietnamese Mathematical Society
+Established by Vietnam Academy of Science and Technology & Vietnam Mathematical Society